Where to buy the new PS5 console covers: release date, price and pre-order info

 The Midnight Black and Cosmic Red variants are available first from the PlayStation Direct store from today, January 21.
 You can order them now for $54.99/£45.99.
 These two will then go on a wider release at other retailers from February 18.
 The three other colors – that's Nova Pink, Starlight Blue and Galactic Purple – will launch later in early 2022.

 The release of these official PS5 covers comes after Sony took legal action against a peripheral company selling third-party custom faceplates back in November 2020.
 This forced the company to cancel all existing orders and pull all of the faceplates from sale.
 Almost one year later, Sony would secure a patent to sell its own PS5 faceplates, which brings us to today and the launch of its official PS5 console covers in Midnight Black and Cosmic Red, with more scheduled to launch later in 2022.
-If you fancy getting one for yourself to spruce up your console, here's where to buy the PS5 covers right now.
+If you fancy getting one for yourself to spruce up your console, or you've just bought a console through our PS5 restock live blog, here's where to buy the PS5 covers right now.

 PS5 console covers - where to buy in the US